Also known as: Kala-azar, Cutaneous leishmaniasis, Visceral leishmaniasis, Old world leishmaniasis or New world leishmaniasis

 Other drugs that may be used include:

-Cure rates are high with the proper medicine.
-Patients should get treated before damage to the immune system occurs.
+Cure rates are high with the proper medicine, especially when treatment is started before the immune system is damaged.
 Cutaneous leishmaniasis may lead to disfigurement.

 Death is usually caused by complications (such as other infections), rather than from the disease itself.
 Death often occurs within 2 years.

-Contact your health care provider if you have symptoms of leishmaniasis after visiting an area where the disease is known to occur.
+Contact your provider if you have symptoms of leishmaniasis after visiting an area where the disease is known to occur.

-Public health measures to reduce the sandfly population and animal reservoirs are important.
+Public health measures to reduce sandflies are important.
 There are no vaccines or drugs that prevent leishmaniasis.

 - Review date: